JKruisheer/fullstack-app/README.md

 - **Frontend**:
     - Built with Angular 20, utilizing TypeScript for type safety and maintainability.
+        - **I know the assignment explicitly stated use angular 17, but Angular 17 is no longer supported.
+I therefore used angular 20.**
     - Uses PrimeNG as the UI component library and TailwindCSS for utility-first styling.
     - OpenAPI is used to generate client code for API communication, ensuring strong typing and consistency.
     - Spectator is leveraged for simplified and robust component testing.